rahulkaushik71144/internship-hopsital-website/README.md

 # Ujala Cygnus Hospitals - Landing Page Redesign

-This project is a redesigned landing page for Ujala Cygnus Hospitals, featuring a modern look and improved user experience.
-One of the main highlights of the landing page is the inclusion of a search bar to help users easily find information on doctors, services, and specialities.
+This project is a redesigned landing page for Ujala Cygnus Hospital, featuring a modern look and improved user experience.
+One of the main highlights of the landing page is the inclusion of a search bar to help users easily find information on doctors, and specialities.
 The project was built using Flask for the backend and modern frontend tools to ensure a smooth and responsive experience.

 ## Features

-- **Search Bar**: Allows users to search for doctors, services, or specialties available at Ujala Cygnus Hospitals.
+- **Search Bar**: Allows users to search for doctors, or specialties available at Ujala Cygnus Hospitals.
 - **Enhanced Design**: A modern and user-friendly layout to improve user interaction and attract more customers.
 - **Mobile Responsiveness**: The design ensures a seamless experience across all devices, including mobile.
 - **Backend**: Built with Flask to handle routing and data management.
-- **Frontend**: Integrated with modern JavaScript libraries to enhance responsiveness and functionality.
+- **Frontend**: Integrated with modern JavaScript libraries such as react to enhance responsiveness and functionality.

 ## Setup Instructions